esl/MongooseIM/doc/modules/mod_cache_users.md

 ## Module Description

-`mod_cache_users` is a module that caches whether a user exists.
+`mod_cache_users` is a module that caches whether a user exists, and possibly stores metadata assigned to them.
 This is useful for example to decide if a message should be stored in [MAM] or [Inbox] — for example, the receiver might not exist, so no message should be stored in his archive nor his inbox.

-This cache has a coarse-grained FIFO strategy, that is, it keeps a set of ETS tables that are periodically rotated, and on rotation, the last table is cleared.
-Records are simply inserted in the first table and aren't moved afterwards, only the table order is.
+This cache uses [segmented cache](https://github.com/esl/segmented_cache) under the hood, for more details, read the library documentation.

 ## Options

+### `modules.mod_cache_users.strategy`
+* **Syntax:** string, one of `fifo` or `lru`
+* **Default:** `fifo`
+* **Example:** `strategy = "lru"`

+Eviction strategy for the cache.
+FIFO is simply a queue, that ensures records will eventually be evicted and require reloading; LRU ensures queried records keep moving to the front of the queue, possibly keeping them alive forever.

 ### `modules.mod_cache_users.time_to_live`
 * **Syntax:** integer, in minutes, or the string `"infinity"`